-- The Intel 8259 interrupt controllers (without edge triggering). - The Intel 8253 timers driven from 1.193 MHz (timer 0 and 2 only). - The Intel 8237 DMA controller-address/transfer counters, page registers and status fields only.
+- The Intel[®] 8259 interrupt controllers (without edge triggering). - The Intel 8253 timers driven from 1.193 MHz (timer 0 and 2 only). - The Intel 8237 DMA controller-address/transfer counters, page registers and status fields only.
 The Command and Request registers are not supported.
 The rotate and mask functions are not supported.
-The Mode register is partially supported. - Generally compatible with the NS16450 serial communications controller. - The Intel 8088, 8086, and 80286 microprocessors. - The Intel 8272 diskette drive controller. - The Motorola MC146818 Time of Day Clock command and status (CMOS reorganized). - The Intel 8042 keyboard port at address hex 0060.
+The Mode register is partially supported. - Generally compatible with the NS16450 serial communications controller. - The Intel 8088, 8086, and 80286 microprocessors. - The Intel 8272 diskette drive controller. - The Motorola" MC146818 Time of Day Clock command and status (CMOS reorganized). - The Intel 8042 keyboard port at address hex 0060. - Display modes supported by the IBM Monochrome Display and Printer Adapter, the IBM Color/Graphics Monitor Adapter, and the IBM Enhanced Graphics Adapter.

-&lt;sup>2 Intel is a trademark of the Intel Corporation.
+[&]quot; Intel is a trademark of the Intel Corporation.

-&lt;sup>3 Motorola is a trademark of Motorola, Inc.
+[&]quot; Motorola is a trademark of Motorola, Incorporated.

-- Display modes supported by the IBM Monochrome Display and Printer Adapter, the IBM Color/Graphics Monitor Adapter, and the IBM Enhanced Graphics Adapter. - The parallel printer ports (Parallel 1, Parallel 2, and Parallel 3) in compatibility mode. - Generally compatible with the Intel 80287 and 8087 math coprocessors.
+- The parallel printer ports (Parallel 1, Parallel 2, and Parallel 3) in compatibility mode. - Generally compatible with the Intel 80287 and 8087 math coprocessors.